ArevaloJuanCarlos/example-wira-sdk/README.md

-# wira-sdk
+# example-wira-sdk

-Wira self-sovereign identity and smart wallet library for react-native
+Wira self-sovereign identity and smart wallet library for react-native.

+Note: this is an development example repository with minimal funcionality

 ## Installation